-- Firm management procedures and excellent project management skills
+- Firm management rules and excellent project management skills,

 Of course, these are only a few of the requirements need a remote team to work effectively.
 But the one most important asset need a company wants to utilize this working practice is to develop a culture!

 To develop a culture in a remote team, you need many components to work together seamlessly.